data-guru0/MAJOR-TESTING/README.md

 If any job fails, click on it, then click on the failed step to read the error message.

-### 13.3 Common first-deployment failures

-**"Error: Could not assume role" or "Not authorized to perform sts:AssumeRoleWithWebIdentity"**

-This means the OIDC trust relationship is not set up correctly.
-Go back to Step 6.5 and check:
-- The condition value exactly matches your GitHub username and repo name
-- There are no typos — it must be `repo:data-guru0/MAJOR-PROJECT-KRISH-SIR:*`

-**"Repository does not exist" for ECR**

-Terraform did not finish creating the ECR repositories.
-Go back to the terraform folder and run `terraform apply` again.

-**"error: exec plugin: invalid apiVersion"**

-Your kubectl version is incompatible.
-Download the latest version from https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/

 ### 13.4 Re-trigger all 5 pipelines after Phase 12 is complete